 Always be on the watch for even a slight movement in your rod as the fish may bite very lightly.

 Finding Trout in Lakes, Ponds, Rivers, and Streams

 Where to Find Trout

 Trout are mostly found in cold and moving water.
 Trout are known to run up and down creeks and rivers.
-They are also found in lakes and that is why they are termed as lake trout.
+They are also found in lakes and that is why they are termed lake trout.

-Trout can be dropped in lakes, ponds, rivers, streams and anywhere where water exists.
+Trout can be dropped in lakes, ponds, rivers, streams, and anywhere where water exists.
 They will survive well.
 This makes trout the most commonly stocked game species of fish.

-One unique thing about trout is that the more a river or lake is remote, the more are the chances to find trout there swimming and enjoying its life.
+One unique thing about trout is that the more a river or lake is remote, the more the chances to find trout there swimming and enjoying their life.
 This is another reason why trout fishing is always a fun activity to do.
 It will more likely make you go outside your comfort zone while tracking them down.